openflighthpc/openflight-vagrant-cluster/README.md

 ## Configuration

-By default, an OpenFlight Vagrant Cluster consists of a gateway machine, `chead`, and a compute node `cnode01`.
+By default, an OpenFlight Vagrant Cluster consists of a gateway machine, `chead1`, and a compute node `cnode01`.
 The number of nodes can be changed by editing [Vagrantfile](Vagrantfile) and changing the variable `NUM_NODES`.

-It is assumed that the cluster will be hosted within directory `~/code`.
+The host directory `~/code` is mounted on `chead1` at `/code`.
+This is the directory where your OpenFlight projects should be found.
 If you want a directory other than `~/code` to be mounted on `chead1`, set the environment variable `FLIGHT_CODE` when running `vagrant up`.

 The nodes share a private network, which defaults to `172.17.177.0/24`.
 You can change this by editing [Vagrantfile](Vagrantfile) and the [ansible group vars](ansible/group_vars/all).

 You can also change the ranges of IP addresses accepted by VirtualBox by editing/creating `/etc/vbox/networks.conf`.
-Enter the ranges in the format: `* <range1> <range2>` etc.
+Enter the ranges in the format: `*
+<range1> <range2>` etc.

 ### SSH key configuration